MFB-Technologies-Inc/swift-argument-encoding/README.md

 }
 ```

 In addition to modeling the ability to enable/disable a feature, we need to set a value against some variable.
 For this, we can use `Option`.
+For options that can have multiple values, there is `OptionSet`.

 ```swift
 struct MyCommand: TopLevelCommandRepresentable {